ShifuML/shifu/README.md

 Please [download](https://github.com/ShifuML/shifu/wiki/shifu-0.10.5-hdp-yarn.tar.gz) latest shifu [here](https://github.com/ShifuML/shifu/wiki/shifu-0.10.5-hdp-yarn.tar.gz).

 ## Getting Started
 After shifu downloading, build your first model with Shifu [tutorial](https://github.com/ShifuML/shifu/wiki/Tutorial---Build-Your-First-ML-Model).
-Model details about shifu can be found in our [wiki pages](https://github.com/ShifuML/shifu/wiki).
+More details about shifu can be found in our [wiki pages](https://github.com/ShifuML/shifu/wiki).

 ## What is Shifu?
 Shifu is an open-source, end-to-end machine learning and data mining framework built on top of Hadoop.
 Shifu is designed for data scientists, simplifying the life-cycle of building machine learning models.
 While originally built for fraud modeling, Shifu is generalized for many other modeling domains.